goToMain/c-utils/README.md

 * Circular Buffers - A data-type agnostic circular buffer implementation read more [here][1].
 * Hexdump - A `hexdump -c` output equivalent method to inspect buffers.
+* String Library - A string library for some common use cases where pasing char pointer, and length around looks ugly.

 ## How to use this repo?